In my Tromsø travel blog, I explain why I chose to visit Tromsø for my northern lights bucket list tour and why I loved our Tromsø hotel.

 When I was planning my Northern Lights bucket list tour, this is why I chose to do it from Tromsø, Norway.
 My fascination with the fictional young Britta’s stories and the fact that Tromsø lies within the Northern Lights Oval made me decide that Tromsø was the place to go.

-One of the places in Tromsø that I was keen to visit was the Tromsø War Museum (Tromsø Forsvarsmuseum) were the cannons of a Nazi coastal artillery battery and a restored command bunker lie.
+One of the places in Tromsø that I was keen to visit was the Tromsø War Museum (Tromsø Forsvarsmuseum) where the cannons of a Nazi coastal artillery battery and a restored command bunker lie.

 According to the Lonely Planet, “the Tromsø War Museum also tells of the giant German battleship Tirpitz, sunk near the town on 12 November 1944, and the Nazi army’s retreat from Leningrad, when many of its 120,000 troops were evacuated by ship from Tromsø.”